🦘 Expert Wildlife Guides · 2026

 Dolphins & Whales

-Humpback whales migrate along east coast (winter-spring).
-Hervey Bay is "whale watching capital."
-Dolphins present year-round at many coastal locations including Monkey Mia, Byron Bay, and Port Stephens.
-High success rates for both species.
+Humpback whales migrate along the east coast (winter into spring) — Hervey Bay is the "whale-watching capital."
+Dolphins are present year-round at many coastal locations including Monkey Mia, Byron Bay and Port Stephens.
+High success rates for both.

 🦅